-POLICY SWS 5.1.3b: The City shall continuously evaluate techniques and technologies for water capture and reuse, including rainwater harvesting, and revise its ULDR as necessary to allow for these options with local building design.
+POLICY SWS 5.1.3b: The City shall continuously evaluate techniques and technologies for water capture and reuse, including rainwater harvesting, and revise its ULDR as necessary to allowfor these options with local building design.

-POLICY SWS 5.1.4: Through the design review process, provide information to private development as to the availability of water reuse public infrastructure that may be available to tie into.
+POLICY SWS 5.1.4: Through the design review process, provide information to private developmentas to the availability of water reuse public infrastructure that may be available to tie into.

-GOAL 6: Ensure that all areas of the City are reasonably protected from flooding giving due consideration to the City's natural and built environment.
+GOAL 6: Ensure that all areas of the City are reasonably protected from flooding giving due is Provided Develop and Implement the City's Watershed Asset Management Program (WAMP) and Capital Improvement Projects to ensure that Level of Service criteria are met.

-OBJECTIVE SWS 6.1: Ensure That Adequate Stormwater Management is Provided
+OBJECTIVE SWS 6.1: Ensure That Adequate Stormwater Management